adibouG/DjangoApp_valueSwaper/README.md

 ## "Convention"
 consistent swaper class method and properties names to help understand and specify the swap settings.

 ### Example
 A generic swap is made of 2 components.

     - "TO Swap" :  component value "requesting" an update using the same type of value from another similar component
-    - "Swap FROM", the component providing the "new" value(s) for the "TO Swap" component.
+    - "Swap WITH", the component providing the "new" value(s) for the "TO Swap" component.

 Note about the similarity of value types and components:
 Using same types is not mandatory but provide a way to insure compatibility of the data, maintain consistency through updates resulting in higher success rates.